Home

 Mr. Dan Rickter

-Dan Rickter is an agricultural technologist and former military logistical engineer dedicated to advancing sustainable food systems through precision and innovation.
+AgTechnologist Dan Rickter is an agricultural technologist and former military logistical engineer dedicated to advancing sustainable food systems within the agricultural community through precision and innovation.
 With a background in operational planning and systems integration, he bridges defense engineering principles with agricultural technology to improve efficiency, resilience, and resource management.
-At Space Coast VMAC, Dan applies his expertise to design scalable solutions that empower veterans, strengthen local food networks, and align agricultural production with modern environmental and technological demands.
+At Space Coast VMAC, Dan applies his expertise to design scalable solutions that empower veteran farmers, strengthen local food networks, and align agricultural production with modern environmental and technological demands.

 Copyright © 2025 VMAC - All Rights Reserved.